-- professional guidance to avoid the transmission of communicable disease.
-(See GOsC Guidance on Infection Control). - 47.
-Recognise when patients (including children and vulnerable adults) may be at risk (including in situations involving domestic violence), and be able to take appropriate action to keep patients from harm, including the following of relevant safeguarding procedures. - 48.
-Understand their duty as a health care professional to take appropriate action if they believe that the health, conduct or professional performance of a colleague poses a risk to patients. - 49.
-Demonstrate ways of establishing a viable, safe and effective practice, including: - a. knowledge of and ability to comply with relevant legislation and associated guidance, including in the areas of health and safety, data protection, equality diversity and inclusion2, and financial and accounting requirements. - b. ability to employ appropriate and legal methods of marketing and advertising, - c. ability to use social media appropriately, legally, safely and ethically, in relation to professional practice. - d. knowledge and understanding of the regulatory requirements in their intended locality, including the roles of the relevant local authority, the Care Quality Commission (England), Healthcare Improvement Scotland, the Regulation and Quality Improvement Authority (Northern Ireland) and Healthcare Inspectorate Wales - e. ability to develop appropriate, clear, inclusive and accessible patient information in a variety of formats and approaches (including, for example easyread, podcasts, e-communications via websites and social media), leaflets or other mechanisms) to provide patient information that individual patients can understand in advance of an appointment.
+- a. knowledge of and ability to comply with relevant legislation and associated guidance, including in the areas of health and safety, data protection, equality diversity and inclusion2, and financial and accounting requirements - b. ability to employ appropriate and legal methods of marketing and advertising - c. an understanding of the issues in relation to the use of social media appropriately, legally, safely and ethically, in relation to professional practice - d. knowledge and understanding of the regulatory requirements in their intended locality, including the roles of the relevant local authority, the Care Quality Commission (England), Healthcare Improvement Scotland, the Regulation and Quality Improvement Authority (Northern Ireland) and Healthcare Inspectorate Wales - e. ability to develop appropriate, clear, inclusive and accessible patient information in a variety of formats and approaches to provide patient information that individual patients can understand in advance of an appointment.